Bloomington High School (Bloomington, Illinois): Curriculum

 Courses include subjects of standard core high school curricula (Math, English, Science, Physical Education, Foreign Language, etc.) as well as courses in fine arts, vocational skills and special education.

 Athletics

-Athletics include a full range of individual and team sports, including football, basketball, baseball, softball, soccer, volleyball, tennis, swimming, diving, wrestling, track and field, cross country, golf, cheerleading, gaming club, and pom pons.
+Athletics include a full range of individual and team sports, including football, basketball, baseball, softball, soccer, volleyball, tennis, swimming, diving, wrestling, track and field, cross country, golf, cheerleading, gaming club, and dance team.
 A wide variety of school clubs also meet on various topics.

 The school's colors are purple and gold.
 The school dropped its mascot, a Native American chief head, in 2001 because it was deemed offensive.
 The school's students at that time voted not to replace the mascot but still called the Purple Raiders.
 Bloomington High School participates in the Big 12 Conference (Illinois).

 Awards

-Bloomington High School was named by U.S. News & World Report as a Bronze Medal Winner in 2009 and a Silver Medal Winner in 2012, reflecting its status as one of the nation's best high schools.
+Bloomington High School was named by U.S. News & World Report as a Bronze Medal Winner in 2009 and a Silver Medal Winner in 2012.
+In 2024 it was ranked by U.S. News as #8,362 nationally and #297 within Illinois.